Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3wjuXlBaNIM.md

 ### Transcript

-> let us choose belt and lift direction manually i'll do anything, i think we have especially around lifts i think i think there's like an intention to do something around lifts because they can be a real pain in the butt, so you know maybe qa site if it ain't already there and if it is there upload it if you haven't already
+> let us choose belt and lift direction manually I'll do anything, I think we have especially around lifts I think I think there's like an intention to do something around lifts because they can be a real pain in the butt, so you know maybe qa site if it ain't already there and if it is there upload it if you haven't already